virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Virginia marriage records are public.
 However, there are eligibility requirements to access certified marriage records in Virginia.
 To obtain marriage records in Virginia, a requester must:

-• Either of the individuals that owns the marriage record
+• Either of the individuals who owns the marriage record

 • Family members of the marriage records owners (this includes parents, children, and siblings)